 Since 2007 a separate cash-settled LTIP has operated for key staff within LGIM.
-27 individuals have participated in the 2013 award.
+36 individuals participated in the 2015 award.
 Awards are made annually and reward growth in the notional value of LGIM (subject to a cap that participants cannot benefit from awards more than doubling) over each three year performance cycle.
-The sterling face value of the awards made in 2013 was £4.32M (so the maximum exposure is £8.64M).
 Vesting is contingent on meeting challenging earnings targets over the three year performance period.
-The 2010 awards were measured in March 2013 and 86.5% of the award vested.
+The 2012 awards were measured in March 2015 and 40% of the award vested.